tsawler/remember/README.md

 	// Connect to Redis.
 	cache, _ := remember.New("redis")
-	// close the database pool when finished. defer cache.Close()
+	// Close the database pool when finished. defer cache.Close()

 	// Alternatively, use "badger" or "boltdb".
 Nothing else changes.